 BlackRock and Vanguard currently provide very little information about the companies with which they engage privately and what transpires in those engagements.
 Each of the Big Three publishes an annual stewardship report with the number of its engagements, and the illustrative topics they covered.
-But this is insufficient to determine the vast majority of companies with should also manage active funds, as the Big Three currently do.
-We leave detailed consideration of this question to future work.

-which BlackRock and Vanguard engaged.
-SSGA is somewhat more transparent about its engagements, disclosing the companies with which it engaged131 and the general categories of each engagement.132 In this Section we propose bringing greater transparency to this important component of fund stewardship for all index fund managers.
+But this is insufficient to determine the vast majority of companies with which BlackRock and Vanguard engaged.
+SSGA is somewhat more transparent about its engagements, disclosing the companies with which it engaged159 and the general categories of each engagement.
+160 In this Section we propose bringing greater transparency to this important component of fund stewardship for all index fund managers.

-The Value of Transparency.
+(a) The Value of Transparency.
 We believe that making index fund engagements more transparent would be desirable for two reasons.
 First, transparency would provide all investors with material information.
 Companies are already required to disclose any engagements with activist hedge funds.
 We believe that the marketplace should similarly be informed about engagements with index funds that have large stakes in the company.

 Private engagements involve both information flows from public companies to index fund managers, and vice versa.
-Index fund managers seek information that they view as useful for their voting decisions: For instance, during Vanguard's engagements with two companies on climate risk disclosure, corporate managers made commitments to improve disclosure that caused Vanguard to vote against a shareholder proposal requesting such disclosure.
-In BlackRock's engagements, it "seek[s] to better understand how boards assess their performance and the skills and expertise needed to take the company through its future ... multi-year strategy" and "continue[s] to engage companies to better understand their progress on improving gender balance in the boardroom."
-If either BlackRock or Vanguard receive information that it deems material for its voting decisions, such information is also likely to be material to the voting decisions of other investors.
+161 Index fund managers seek information that they view as useful for their voting decisions: For instance, during Vanguard's engagements with two companies on climate risk disclosure, corporate managers made commitments to improve disclosure that caused Vanguard to vote against a shareholder proposal requesting such disclosure.
+162 In BlackRock's engagements, it "seek[s] to better understand how boards assess their performance and the skills and expertise needed to take the company through its future ... multi-year strategy" and "continue[s] to engage companies to better understand their progress on improving gender balance in the boardroom."
+163 If either BlackRock or Vanguard receive information that it deems material for its voting decisions, such information is also likely to be material to the voting